thephez/dash-user-docs/docs/core/guide/core-guide-p2p-network-block-broadcasting.md

 When a <<glossary:blocks-first>> node downloads an orphan block, it will not validate it.
 Instead, it will send a [`getblocks` message](../ref/core-ref-p2p-network-data-messages.md#getblocks) to the node which sent the orphan block; the broadcasting node will respond with an [`inv` message](../ref/core-ref-p2p-network-data-messages.md#inv) containing <<glossary:inventories>> of any blocks the downloading node is missing (up to 500); the downloading node will request those blocks with a [`getdata` message](../ref/core-ref-p2p-network-data-messages.md#getdata); and the broadcasting node will send those blocks with a [`block` message](../ref/core-ref-p2p-network-data-messages.md#block).
 The downloading node will validate those blocks, and once the parent of the former orphan block has been validated, it will validate the former orphan block.

 Headers-first nodes avoid some of this complexity by always requesting block headers with the [`getheaders` message](../ref/core-ref-p2p-network-data-messages.md#getheaders) before requesting a block with the [`getdata` message](../ref/core-ref-p2p-network-data-messages.md#getdata).
 The broadcasting node will send a [`headers` message](../ref/core-ref-p2p-network-data-messages.md#headers) containing all the block headers (up to 2,000) it thinks the downloading node needs to reach the tip of the best header chain; each of those headers will point to its parent, so when the downloading node receives the [`block` message](../ref/core-ref-p2p-network-data-messages.md#block), the block shouldn't be an orphan block---all of its parents should be known (even if they haven't been validated yet).
 If, despite this, the block received in the [`block` message](../ref/core-ref-p2p-network-data-messages.md#block) is an orphan block, a headers-first node will discard it immediately.

-[block:callout]
-{
-  "type": "info",
+> 📘
+>
-  "body": "Note: Orphan discarding does mean that headers-first nodes will ignore orphan blocks sent by miners in an unsolicited block push."
+> Note: Orphan discarding does mean that headers-first nodes will ignore orphan blocks sent by miners in an unsolicited block push.
-}
-[/block]